China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Vietnam is politically stable without involvement in international or domestic conflicts.
 As a result, Vietnam is a major tourist destination and annually attracts millions of visitors to its beaches and mountains.
 In addition, the country has one of the best governments in the region that emphasizes development and business-friendliness, making it easy for foreign investors to set up shop in the country and conduct business.

-The Vietnamese government cuts down on red tape and creates industrial zones where foreign investors get tax cuts and other benefits if they set up a factory.
-As a result, factory investments are safe in Vietnam, unlike other countries in the region that experience internal conflict.
+The Vietnamese government reduces red tape and creates industrial zones where foreign investors can receive tax cuts and other benefits if they set up a factory.
+As a result, factory investments are safe in Vietnam, unlike in other countries in the region that experience internal conflict.

 ✔Shipping Logistics in Vietnam

 Vietnam has a convenient geographic location and a 3,200-kilometre-long Pacific coast.
-Its Pacific coastline makes exporting goods quickly to international locations such as the US, EU, and Oceania.
+Its Pacific coastline allows goods to be exported quickly to international locations such as the US, EU, and Oceania.
 Most products arriving from Vietnam take as little time as those from China.
 The shorter shipping times are a significant advantage over other low-cost countries such as India and Bangladesh, where products might take double the time.
 In addition, Vietnam has a large population with hundreds of shipping companies that offer abundant shipping options by sea or air.

 Vietnam's proximity to China means that if your company experiences material shortages, it will be easy to source raw materials in China.
-In addition, cities in the north of Vietnam are only 800km from the most significant Chinese manufacturing city - Shenzhen, while the operating costs are nearly 1/3 less.
-Combined with the international shipping routes, Vietnam is one of the most geographically convenient locations to invest in.
+In addition, cities in the north of Vietnam are only 800km from the most significant Chinese manufacturing city, Shenzhen, while the operating costs are nearly one-third less.
+Combined with the international shipping routes, Vietnam is one of the most geographically convenient locations to invest.

 ✔ Infrastructure Links